DurvalCampello/rpi3wifi/README.md

-# raspberry Pi 3 wifi
+# Raspberry Pi 3 wifi
 A Script to make your raspberry pi 3 into a AP(Acess Point).
 You dont need nothing more, just execute this script and you will create a AP from your Raspberry PI 3.
  ![Example](/img/Screenshot 2016-11-15 at 01.38.11.png)